 Leatherman Skeletool RX

 The Leatherman Skeletool RX is the latest iteration of the Skeletool multi-tool.
-Moving backing in time you had the Skeletool SX, then Skeletool CX and then the original plainly named Skeletool.
+Moving back in time you had the Skeletool SX, then Skeletool CX and then the original plainly named Skeletool.
 What screams volumes for the quality of this range of multi-tool is that none of the early versions have yet been retired and can still be bought but cost a little bit less.

 I’d recommend adding this multi-tool to a first aid box as the tools available are great for a first responder.
 And the latest changes made to the Skeletool RX had this in mind.
 The main alteration was to the blade.
 This is now deeply serrated, which gives the knife more cutting surface and also makes cutting through clothes much easier.
 One extra change is the addition of a carbide glass breaking bit instead of the Phillips screwdriver bit.